 Do you know Japanese buckwheat noodles “Soba?”

 I think there are so many kinds of wheat-based foods across the world.
+Wheat is one of the three major grains in the world.
+The other two are rice and corn, for your information.
 What about buckwheat?
+Is Buckwheat food popular in your country?
 The most famous food may be gallette originated in Bretagne, France.
-In Japan, we call buckwheat noodles “Soba,” and it’s very popular.
+In Japan, we have buckwheat noodles called “Soba” in Japanese.
+It’s very popular.
 Ramen, Udon, and Soba are the three major Japanese noodles.
 For your information, Hokkaido is the kindgom of ramen as I wrote before.
-The former two are made from wheat.
+The former two (Ramen and Udon) are made from wheat.
 The difference between the two is if alkaline brine solution is included or not when noodles are kneaded.

 We know that winter has come when eating Soba